 - Neil McClelland

 Neil McClelland is a Canadian artist originally from the Gatineau Hills area of Quebec.
 I currently reside in Victoria, British Columbia.
 He received his MFA from the University of Victoria in 2014 and is a 2016 Elizabeth Greenshields Foundation grantee.
-Neil was the 2010 artist-in-residence at Harcourt House and an active member of the Edmonton art community during the many years he lived in Alberta.
-He has exhibited in artist-run, public, and commercial galleries across Canada and teaches at Vancouver Island School of Art and sessionally at the University of Victoria.
+He has exhibited in artist-run, public, and commercial galleries across Canada, teaches at Vancouver Island School of Art, and has taught sessionally at the University of Victoria.